cabforum/servercert/docs/BR.md

 The following SHALL apply for communicating the status of *all* Certificates for which an OCSP responder is willing or required to respond.

-OCSP responses MUST conform to RFC6960 and/or RFC5019.
+OCSP responses MUST conform to [RFC 6960](https://datatracker.ietf.org/doc/html/rfc6960) and/or [RFC 5019](https://datatracker.ietf.org/doc/html/rfc5019).
 OCSP responses MUST either:

 1. be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. be signed by an OCSP Responder which complies with the OCSP Responder Certificate Profile in [Section 7.1.2.8](#7128-ocsp-responder-certificate-profile).